romanlutz/romanlutz.github.io/dev/docs/index.md

 ---
 title: Home
 isHomepage: true
-homepageDescription: As a Software Engineer at Microsoft I work on Azure Machine Learning services.
-My interests are broadly in Distributed Systems and Data Science.
+homepageDescription: As a Software Engineer at Microsoft I work on the Responsible AI team within Azure Machine Learning with a focus on <a href="https://fairlearn.github.io">Fairlearn</a>.
+My background is broadly in Distributed Systems and Machine Learning.
 ---